Sweet, creamy, and always a classic.

 Notes

-• To Prep-Ahead: Place 1 cup of frozen strawberries, 1 banana cut into chunks, and half of a 5-oz. container of yogurt into a freezer-storage bag.
+• Prep-Ahead Instructions: Place 1 cup of frozen strawberries, 1 banana cut into chunks, and half of a 5-oz. container of yogurt into a freezer-storage bag.
 Place in freezer until ready to use.
 Let the bag of fruit and yogurt thaw slightly at room temperature for 15-20 minutes.
 Add fruit and yogurt to a blender with ¼ cup of milk and 1 tablespoon of honey and blend until smooth.

 Nutrition